rainbow-industries/jest-bug/README.md

 ### Additional context

-I'd like to run test without transformations with ESM modules.
+I'd like to run test without transformations with ES Modules.
 That's the reason i use `jest-environment-jsdom-sixteen` as `testEnvironment` in the config.

 ### Environment